Flood prevention Tips

 Clean the eaves

-Once you’ve checked what’s below, look up at the eavestroughs, downspouts and the drains they empty into.
-A properly functioning drainage system is critical to preventing melting snow, flash floods and spring showers from damaging your property.
-Remove any buildup that’s accumulated over the winter – leaves, twigs and other debris that can clog up gutters and prevent water from draining properly.
+Inspect your eavestroughs, downspouts and the drains they empty into around your home.
+A properly functioning drainage system is critical to preventing melting snow or spring showers from damaging your property.
+Remove any leaves, twigs and debris that’s accumulated over the winter that can clog up gutters and prevent water from draining properly.
 Make sure your gutters and downspouts let water flow and deposit in a safe distance from your foundation.

 3